mliew21396/remote-work/week-1/3-cli-exploration/README.md

-# Title CLI Exploration Challenge
+# Intermediate CLI Exploration Challenge

 ## Learning Competencies

-* Explain why development tools are useful
+- Summarize the reasons you would use command line tools
+- Use `pushd` and `popd` and explain how they work
+- Compare and use `less` and `more`
+- Find text within files and files using search terms
+- Describe the computer environment

 ## Summary